Most ads are a waste of money.

 You can also go to the tool’s homepage and enter your competitor’s website directly.

-This will give you a list of paid and organic keywords that your competitor is using.
+This provides a list of paid and organic keywords that your competitor is using.

 By clicking on the paid keywords tab, you’ll get the CPC and keywords your competitor is bidding for.